Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodes/SortFloatList/documentation.md

 ### Note(s)

+* Other names for this node include: SortFloatList.

 * This can also be used to find the closest values to an input value from within a sorted list by using the _near value_ input and the _value below_, _value above_, _below index_, and _above index_ outputs.